AlexwCranston/jsdm-ungulate_communities-afrotropics-/README.md

 Data associated with this paper to be used in conjunction with this code is available at: https://doi.org/10.5061/dryad.8pk0p2ntj

-To cite this paper: TBC
+To cite this paper: Cranston, A., Cooper, N. and Bro-Jørgensen, J. (2024), Using joint species distribution modelling to identify climatic and non-climatic drivers of Afrotropical ungulate distributions.
+Ecography, 2024: e07209. https://doi.org/10.1111/ecog.07209

 To cite this repo: https://zenodo.org/doi/10.5281/zenodo.12739431